ashutoshmjain/gita/src/mathuraChap01.md

 > Religious accounts claim `Bramhrishi` had one hundred sons taken that fateful morning.
 He probably treated all his disciples, particularly the `Aacharyas` (faculty members), as his true-born like `Śakti`!

 `Mathura` - the budding city, saw her first mishap.
-The epitome of contemporary knowledge hubs was in free bloodbath.
+The epitome of human knowledge hubs was in free bloodbath.
 Hundreds of knowledge bearers left dead.
 Not even their wives spared.
 Even children didn't get a plea for mercy.

 Only `Bramhrishi`, and his daughter-in-law `Adrushyanti` survived the ghastly massacre. `Adrushyanti` - grieving wife of slain `Śakti Muni` -  was carrying yet to be born `Parāśara` - couple of months into conception.
 The young widow couldn't even announce her motherhood before the curse gripped the congregation.
-A dark night swept her massive wings across the main city and the adjoining villages.
+A dark night swept her wings across the main city and the adjoining villages.

 Despite his contact with continuum - the interconnected play of the past, present and the future - `Bramhrishi` wasn't immune to pain.
 The pain of child is known to be cruel of them all -  even animals cry.
 Remorseful `Bramhrishi`, however, didn't shed any -  as if tears froze in his mind.
 Again and again, he wondered about the curse.
 More he thought, more he saw himself at the root of this conflict.